Best & Worst Honda Pilot Years

 2004 didn’t fare much better.
 It wrestled with powertrain and airbag problems, plus an eccentric driver’s seat that had a mind of its own – not exactly the kind of surprise you want on your commute.

-2005 saw its fair share of trouble too.
+2005 saw its fair share of problems too.
 Airbags, powertrain, electronic stability control, and brakes all gave owners headaches.

-The 2008 model rounded out the problematic years, still wrestling with those pesky airbag issues that seemed to plague this generation.
+The 2008 model rounded out the troublesome years, still wrestling with those bothersome airbag issues that seemed to plague this generation.

 Check out the NHTSA recalls and complaints for 2003, 2004, 2005 and 2008 models.